marvin-j97/lemna/README.md

 npm i lemna -g
 ```

-## Scaffold new project
+## Scaffold new Lambda function

 ```
 lemna init <directory>
 ```

-This will setup a project folder with:
+This will setup a function folder with:

 - package.json
 - Typescript (+ tsconfig)